xmatters/xm-labs-xMatters-By-Phone/README.md

 8. Twilio Function __xm_message__ is initiated.
     - Plays some fun messages while we are waiting for the recording transcription to complete.
-    - This function continuesly loops checking the transcription status each time
+    - This function continuously loops checking the transcription status each time.
     - The time this step takes to complete will vary depending on the length of the recorded message.
     - When the transcription status changes to "completed" an API call to xMatters is made to initiate the new event.
-    - The user is notificed if the event was successfully created in xMatters or if there was a problem injecting the event.
+    - The user is notified if the event was successfully created in xMatters or if there was a problem injecting the event.
+    - Recordings / Transcriptions have a length limitation from 2 seconds up to 2 minutes.

 __Wait Messages__
 ```
 - Patients can be difficult but the rewards are great, your transcription is not quite finished yet.
-- Maybe its time for a joke...
+- Maybe it's time for a joke...
 Just kidding we will be done very soon.
-- You have been very patient i must say.
+- You have been very patient I must say.
 - I will be quiet now but im still working on it and will let you know as soon as its done.
 ```